 Step 2: Attempt to get close enough to stick a piece of duct tape onto one of the gentle giants.

 Step 3: Return to your starting position, and then retrieve their duct tape from the camel before the clock is stopped.

 Event organisers say it’s hard to tell who gets more laughs out of this contest – the competitors in the arena, or the crowd gathered to cheer them on.

 4. It’s just one stop on your Outback Queensland itinerary

-The timing of the Boulia Camel Races couldn’t be better, tucked on the events calendar just after the Big Red Bash ends in Birdsville.
+The timing of the Boulia Camel Races couldn’t be better, tucked in around a bumper calendar of other events in Outback Queensland including just after the Big Red Bash in Birdsville.

 5. It’s family-friendly

-Beyond two big days of camel racing, the event’s three-day program features a swag of novelty fun like ride-on lawn mower races and sheep tagging; the kid-friendly spin-off of camel tagging.
+Beyond two big days of camel racing, the event’s three-day program features a swag of fun for the entire family from novelty race competitions to live music to fireworks.

 Some say it’s fact, and others say it’s folklore, but it’s worth trying your luck to see these fabled lights while you’re in town.